arpitbbhayani/articles/blogs/bayesian-average.md

  - `w` should reach 0.5 when number `m` reaches `m_avg`
  - `w` tries to get closer to 1 as `m` increases

-From the above requirements, it is clear that `w` is acting as a knob which decides in what proportions we should consider an item's mean versus the system's mean.
+From the above requirements, it is clear that `w` is acting like a knob which decides in what proportions we should consider an item's mean versus the system's mean.
 As `w` increases we tilt more towards item's mean.
 We define the `w` as

 ![weight function for bayesian average](https://user-images.githubusercontent.com/4745789/79066802-4162de00-7cd8-11ea-8068-467ce3305810.png)